anki-code/xonsh-cheatsheet/README.md

 *Note!
 This is draft.*

-We want to install xonsh in stable environment to be confident that no experiments around system python and packages will not break the shell.
+We want to install xonsh in isolated stable environment where we can choose the python version and have an ability to manage packages without affect on the rest of the system.

+Base strategy:

-1. Create completely isolated virtual environment where python included in environment to avoid any external changes.
-For this `mamba` or `conda` can help.
+1. Create completely isolated virtual environment where python included in environment to avoid any external changes e.g. using `mamba`.
-2. Create symlink to run xonsh from this environment on top of `$PATH`.
-3. Use environment related way to manage packages i.e. `xpip` and shell hook for `mamba`.
-4. Need more tests here: Keep in mind your `$PATH` and `which xonsh` before running new instances of xonsh.
+2. Create `xmamba` and `xonsh` executables on top of the `$PATH` to have an isolated way to install packages and run xonsh.

 Here is draft of the example based on [`mamba`](https://mamba.readthedocs.io/) for MacOS: